DavidHG24/DavidHG24/README.md

 ## About me

--🖥️ Languages: Java, Python
+-🖥️ Languages: Java, Python, and Javascript

 -🌱 Learning Journey: Beginner programmer with growing experience

 -💡 Interests: Software development, problem-solving, and coding challenges

--🚀 Currently Working On: Enhancing my skills in Java and Python
+-🚀 Currently Working On: Enhancing my skills in Java, Javascript and Python

 -🤝 Looking To Collaborate On: Open source projects and learning opportunities